 | Waltham Forest | 276 | 66.7% |

-The reading is not that the buffer will move every borough by the same amount.
-Westminster is already approving 81% of small-site applications and is unlikely to be the borough where the tilt makes a numerical difference.
-The cohort that should be reading this most carefully is the three at the higher-refusal end.
-Waltham Forest, Barnet and Brent sit between 53% and 67% small-site refusal and are exactly where a swing of even three or four percentage points in the borderline-decision band would represent a material shift in the achievability of a typical conversion-led or backland scheme.
+The buffer will not move every borough by the same amount.
+Westminster already approves 81% of small-site applications, so the tilt is unlikely to make a numerical difference there.
+The three at the higher-refusal end are the ones to watch.
+Waltham Forest, Barnet and Brent sit between 53% and 67% small-site refusal, exactly where a swing of three or four percentage points in the borderline-decision band would shift the achievability of a typical conversion-led or backland scheme.

-The lesson for an applicant in any of the three is not that pre-1-July refusals are a wash.
-It is that an application validated in the second half of June, capable of being put before the case officer in late summer, sits in a different appeal posture from the same application validated in February.
+Pre-1-July refusals are not a wash for an applicant in any of the three.
+But an application validated in late June, ready to go before the case officer in late summer, sits in a different appeal posture from the same application validated in February.

 The wider 26-borough context

-It is worth being precise about what is and is not new on 1 July.
-The seven boroughs above carry adopted local plans that are still within their five-year window, which is the condition that makes the buffer trigger applicable.
-The other twenty-six London boroughs sit in the opposite position: they do not have a borough plan adopted since 2021, and as of March 2026 their five-year supply calculation already runs against the standard method rather than the London Plan figure, because the London Plan itself crossed the five-year line in March 2026.
+Not everything changes on 1 July, and the distinction is worth getting right.
+The seven boroughs above carry adopted local plans still within their five-year window, the condition that makes the buffer applicable.
+The other twenty-six sit in the opposite position: no borough plan adopted since 2021, and since March 2026 their five-year supply calculation already runs against the standard method rather than the London Plan figure, because the London Plan itself crossed the five-year line that month.

-The practical effect is that the tilted balance has already been quietly available across most of London since March, depending on each borough’s individual supply position.
-The 1 July buffer is the visible, dated, named version of a structural shift that has been moving in the same direction for the past two months.
-For applicants whose pipeline runs across the 33-borough estate, the conclusion is therefore not “wait for July” but “recognise that the planning balance has already moved” and apply that recognition to the cases that are already in the system.
+In practice the tilted balance has been quietly available across most of London since March, depending on each borough’s individual supply position.
+The 1 July buffer is the visible, dated, named version of a structural shift that has run in the same direction for months.
+So an applicant whose pipeline crosses the 33-borough estate should not wait for July.
+The planning balance has already moved, and the cases already in the system are where that recognition pays.

 What to do with this between now and 1 July

-Three concrete moves are worth considering.
-The first is timing-led: any application with a tight refusal/approval edge in one of the seven buffer boroughs is better validated late June than early June if the choice is open, on the simple basis that determination then falls inside the post-trigger window.
-The second is appeal-led: applicants holding a refusal that pre-dates 1 July retain the right to appeal under the post-trigger framework if the appeal sits after the trigger date, and that lengthens the menu of viable appeal strategies in the cohort.
-The third is portfolio-led: any LPA-level housing land supply position is worth reading directly off the council’s most recent Annual Position Statement before betting on a particular planning balance, because the 5YHLS number is the single piece of information that determines whether paragraph 11d engages at all.
+A few moves follow.
+On timing, any application with a tight refusal/approval edge in one of the seven buffer boroughs is better validated in late June than early June where the choice is open, so determination falls inside the post-trigger window.
+On appeals, an applicant holding a refusal that pre-dates 1 July keeps the right to appeal under the post-trigger framework if the appeal itself sits after the trigger date, which lengthens the menu of viable strategies.
+And read any authority’s housing land supply position straight off its most recent Annual Position Statement before betting on a planning balance, because the 5YHLS number is what determines whether paragraph 11d engages at all.

 The Perfect Scale dashboards for each of the seven boroughs publish the dataset that sits beneath the refusal rate quoted above: the area-by-site-type matrix, the design-quality vs. amenity-impact split of the refusal-reason data, and the determination-time distribution by decision route.
-For applicants weighing whether to push a marginal scheme in the next seven weeks, those three numbers in combination are the empirical version of the question the buffer raises in policy terms.
+For applicants weighing whether to push a marginal scheme before 1 July, those three numbers together are the empirical version of the question the buffer raises in policy terms.